whiteboxdev/library-defold-tilemap-animator/README.md

 # Defold Tilemap Animator

 Defold Tilemap Animator provides runtime tile animations in a Defold game engine project.

-An [example project](https://github.com/klaytonkowalski/library-defold-tilemap-animator/tree/master/example) is available if you need additional help with configuration.

 Please click the ☆ button on GitHub if this repository is useful or interesting.
 Thank you!